clbustos/rubyvis/README.md

     puts vis.to_svg

 See examples directory for original protovis examples adaptations and others graphics.
-You can see all of them online on the (documentation page)[http://clbustos.github.io/rubyvis/].
+You can see all of them online on the [documentation page](http://clbustos.github.io/rubyvis/).

 ## THE MOST FREQUENT QUESTION (MFQ)

 ¿Why use a server-side technology if I can use a client-side, which is faster and more economic for developer?

-If you want to present graphs: (a) complex and/or dynamically generated, (b) only on the web and (c) on modern browsers, Protovis[http://vis.stanford.edu/protovis/] is an excellent option.
+If you want to present graphs: (a) complex and/or dynamically generated, (b) only on the web and (c) on modern browsers, [Protovis](http://vis.stanford.edu/protovis/) is an excellent option.
 For simpler charts, Protovis is overkill.
-I recomend jqPlot[http://www.jqplot.com/]
+I recomend [jqPlot](http://www.jqplot.com/).

 Rubyvis is designed mainly for off-line operation, like batch creation of graphs for use on printed documents (rtf-pdf), with possibility of use easily the script for on-line use.

 ## REQUIREMENTS:

-Tested on Ruby 1.9.2, 1.9.3, 2.0.0, 2.1.1 and Jruby (mode 1.9)
+Tested on Ruby 2.1 to 2.6 and Jruby (mode 1.9)

 ## INSTALL: